Saudi Vellakka: Plot

-She’s berated and humiliated by Abhilash’s uncle when she tries to visit Abhilash at the hospital and apologize.
+She's berated and humiliated by Abhilash's uncle when she tries to visit Abhilash at the hospital and apologize.
 After 2 years her bail gets cancelled as they do not reply to the summons or follow-ups from the court.
 At this point Sathar and Naseema quarrel over going forward with the legal case as she has had a past bitter experience of her father fighting a case for her now convicted brother.

 Sathar finally leaves his mother with her brother staying at another town without any choice.
 He breaks down at his helplessness and goes missing thereafter.
-Ayisha cannot stay at her brother’s house due to his own family pressure and she starts living alone.
-She tries to find advocate Shenoy to move forward with the case proceedings, but learns that he has already passed away when she visits his home.
+Ayisha cannot stay at her brother's house due to his own family pressure and she starts living alone.
+She tries to find advocate Shenoy to move forward with the case proceedings, but learns that he has already died when she visits his home.
 One of his juniors Gokulan who is in dire need of cases and money approaches Ayisha and gets her new bail with two false witnesses.

 Ayisha starts making eatables at her new place and selling them locally to financially support her day to day and case expenses.
 Years pass on and magistrates come and go with little progress in her case due to several reasons like complainants not showing up, case file getting lost etc. among the others.
 When the newly appointed strict magistrate issues an ultimatum to present all the case related persons soon, Abhilash gets the summons and call shown at the movie beginning and comes back home.
 He desperately wants to end this long pending issue and get to work.